She wants us to see the biology

 “I would love to contribute to reducing the current stigmatisation of mental ill-health, since the only difference compared to other illnesses is that these affect the brain.
 It should be as easy to say that you suffer from anorexia nervosa as it is saying that you suffer from asthma,” says Cynthia Bulik.

-Text: Cecilia Odlind, first published in the magazine Medical Science no 3, 2015
+Text: Cecilia Odlind, first published in Swedish in the magazine Medicinsk Vetenskap no 3, 2015

 Cynthia Bulik on…

 …academic family trees: I have gathered my academic inspirations and predecessors in an academic family tree.
 In it, I have noted what they taught me and what I’d like to pass on to my own students, i.e. my “academic children and grandchildren”.
 I have also collected negative experiences as examples of what I don’t want to be like.